What is lead scoring? A complete guide for businesses

 Your lead scoring model should be subject to continuous improvement.
 Use data analytics to track performance.
 Analyse metrics such as conversion rates, lead-to-customer time, and lead quality at different score levels to identify areas for improvement.

-Solicit feedback from both the sales and marketing teams regularly.
+Request feedback from both the sales and marketing teams regularly.
 Their insights on lead quality and scoring criteria are invaluable for refining the model.
-Use the data and the feedback to refine your criteria and scoring system regularly.
+Use the data and feedback to refine (and re-refine) your criteria and scoring system.

 Common mistakes to avoid in lead scoring